-The above modes of operations options are made in a single device and flexibility is available to fit the applications with different requirements of oscillator.
-The RC option of oscillator save the cost while LP crystal option save the power.
-For selecting the different options bits’ configuration is used.
+The above modes or options of operation are present in a single device, and flexibility is available to fit the applications with different requirements of the oscillator.
+The RC option of the oscillator saves money, while the LP crystal option saves power.
+For selecting the different options, we use bit configuration.

-The MID-Range devices have up to eight different oscillator modes but the user used only three bits of configuration device (FOSC2, FOSC1 and FOSC0) to select one of these eight.
-(LP, KT, HS, RC, EXTRC, EXTRC, INTRC, INTRC) The difference between modes KT, LP and HS is to select the different frequency range of internal oscillator.
-For example, the configurations bits 1 0 used HS mode for high gain and the configuration bit 0 1 used HT mode for medium gain, similarly, the configuration bits 0 0 used LP mode for low gain.
+The MID-Range devices have up to eight different oscillator modes.
+The user uses only three bits of the configuration device (FOSC2, FOSC1, and FOSC0) to select one of these eight (LP, KT, HS, RC, EXTRC, EXTRC, INTRC, INTRC).
+The difference between modes KT, LP, and HS is to select the different frequency ranges of the internal oscillator.
+For example, the configuration bits 1 0 in HS mode are for high gain, and the configuration bit 0 1 in HT mode is for medium gain; similarly, the configuration bits 0 0 in LP mode are for low gain.

-The crystal oscillators or ceramic resonators are connected with the Pins OSCI and OSC2 in LP, XT or HS modes for establishing the oscillating.
-A parallel cut crystal is used in a PIC micro oscillator for a required design.
-If a series cut crystal is used during manufacturing, then it may be give the frequency out of range.
-Crystal or ceramic resonator operation circuit is shown in figure 1.
-We it operates in HS, XT and LP modes.
+The crystal oscillators or ceramic resonators connect with the pins OSCI and OSC2 in LP, XT, or HS modes to establish the oscillation.
+A parallel-cut crystal is present in a PIC micro-oscillator for the design.
+If we use a series-cut crystal during manufacturing, then it may give a frequency that is out of range.
+We can see a crystal or ceramic resonator operation circuit in figure 1.
+It operates in HS, XT, and LP modes.

-The circuit have an external clock source to dive the OSC1 Pin, series resistance Rs may be required for AT cut crystal strip.
-RF is the feedback resistor that’s range between 2 to 10 MΩ and buffer for the internal logic may be after or before the inverter oscillator depends upon the device.
+The circuit has an external clock source to drive the OSC1 pin; we may require series resistance Rs for an AT-cut crystal strip.
+RF is the feedback resistor, ranging between 2 and 10 MΩ.
+The buffer for the internal logic may be after or before the inverter oscillator, depending on the device.

-The oscillator or resonator will be start up, with its oscillations when the VCC voltage of device would be increased.
-It’s time to start the oscillation depends upon may factors such as the layout of circuit oscillator, Quality of crystal, system temperature, value of capacitor, value of series resistor, noise of the system, VDD rise time of device, selection mode of oscillator and resonant frequency.
-Figure 2 shows the oscillator start up characteristics
+The oscillator or resonator will start up with its oscillations when the VCC voltage of the device increases.
+It’s time to start the oscillation, depending on factors such as the layout of the circuit oscillator, the quality of the crystal, the system temperature, the value of the capacitor, the value of the series resistor, the noise of the system, the VDD rise time of the device, the selection mode of the oscillator, and the resonant frequency.
+Figure 2 shows the oscillator start-up characteristics.

 Component Selection for Oscillator

-The figure 1 shows the oscillator circuitry and according to this figure, the value of feedback Rs would be in the range between 2 to 10 MΩ.
-The value of this resistor varies with the deice voltages, variation in process and temperature.
-During the selection of resistor, the operating voltage of device and manufacturing process should be also keep in mind.
-For component selection also see the component specification data sheet and typical values of capacitor C1 and C2.
-Each device data sheet gives the specific values shown in table 1.
+Figure 1 shows the oscillator circuitry, and according to this figure, the value of feedback Rs would be in the range of 2 to 10 MΩ.
+The value of this resistor varies with the deice voltages, variations in process, and temperature.
+During the selection of a resistor, we need to keep in mind the operating voltages of the device and its manufacturing process.
+For component selection, also see the component specification data sheet and typical values of capacitors C1 and C2.
+Each device data sheet gives the specific values, as we can see in Table 1.

-The values of capacitor C1 & C2 would be according to the above table, the high value of the capacitor increases the stability of oscillator but also increase the start-up time.
-The above table values are only used for design purposes but each oscillator or resonator has its own characteristics.
-All the resonator must have an external capacitor.
+The values of capacitors C1 and C2 would be according to the above table.
+The high value of the capacitor increases the stability of the oscillator but also increases the start-up time.
+The above table values are only useful for design purposes, but each oscillator or resonator has its own characteristics.
+All the resonators must have an external capacitor.

-The microchip devices have been used for many purposes such as frequency, voltage and temperature measurements.
-These devices must have an external crystal or capacitor for full fill the requirement of the applications.
-During the selection of these components following factors must be keep in yours in mind.
+The microchip devices have many purposes, such as frequency, voltage, and temperature measurements.
+These devices must have an external crystal or capacitor to meet the requirements of the applications.
+During the selection of these components, we need to keep the following factors in mind: